AvolitesLtd/TitanManual/docs/networking/connecting-the-arena-to-a-network.md

 to the four etherCON sockets for 5 seconds.
 The lights will flash red and the switch will be reset to its default IP address (which is printed on a sticker on the switch inside the console).

-## Changing the IP address of the Arena's Titan Network Switch (TNS)
+## Changing the IP address of the D7 or Arena's Titan Network Switch (TNS)

-The network switch and the controller for the switch both use an IP address.
+For Arena the network switch and the controller for the switch both use an IP address.
 When the controller IP address is set, the network switch will use the next one (for example controller `10.19.0.50`, network switch becomes `10.19.0.51`).

+For D7 the network switch has a single IP address.

 In normal use you will not need to change these IP addresses unless they are already used by other devices on the network.
 The factory default is `10.19.aa.bb` where `aa.bb` is the serial number of the console *(e.g. `10.19.01.124` is serial number **379** or **255+124**)*.

-To change the IP address of the TNS in the console:
+To change the IP address of the network switch in the console:

 1. Open **USB Expert Console** from the **Tools** menu.
 2. Select the TNS panel<br/>